 Schiel, Egon.
 Seated Woman, Back View.
 1917.
 Metropolitan Museum of Art, New York.
 The Metropolitan Museum of Art.
 Web 10 Oct.
 2013.

-You can search ARTstor by the name of an art work, by geography, by classification (for example, architecture), or by collection (for example, Beyond the Taj).
-Use the Advanced Search to limit by date.
+You can search ARTstor by the name of an art work, by geography, by classification (for example, Drawings and watercolors), or by collection (for example, Fine Arts Museums of San Francisco).

 Helpful videos on using ARTstor can be found on UTube